sfc-gh-tmanfredi/CortexSearchDeploymentOptions/README.md

-# CortexSearchDeploymentOptions
+# Snowflake Native App - Cortex

-Options for deploying access to Cortex Search via Native App or Snowflake Intelligence
+This is a sample Snowflake Native App that uses Snowflake Cortex to enhance the application workload.